vially/flust/CONTRIBUTING.md

     method.
 When flutter makes a native platform request, the callback is called and processed by a registered plugin.

-- `flutter-engine-sys` is the crate for ffi with flutter engine C apis.
+- `flust-engine-sys` is the crate for ffi with flutter engine C apis.
 It generates bindings using bindgen.

 ## Reference